taektay/ee106/docs/lab2.rst

 ROS Launch
 ----------

 Before we proceed with the experiment on the Jackal robot and the ROS tools, we need to describe the ROS launch file functionality.
-Particularly, a ROS launch file is a ``XML``  type file with a ``.launch`` file extension, which can be used to launch multiple ROS nodes at the same time, while setting values on parameters in the Parameters Server before ``rosrun``.
+Particularly, a ROS launch file is a ``XML``  type file with a ``.launch`` file extension, which can be used to launch multiple ROS nodes at the same time, while setting values on parameters in the Parameters Server before executing the ``rosrun``.
 The ROS launch files can are kept in the ``launch`` folder of each ROS package.

-A normal content of a launch file may have,
+A example of a launch file could be,

 .. code-block:: html